rsbrum/php-rest-api/README.md

 # PHP REST api

-This is a simple server-side application that has not been tested in production, it is based on the MVC design pattern so it should look familiar to php developers.
-It does not make use of any kind of authentication.
+This is a micro-framework for developing RESTful APIs, it is based on the MVC design pattern so it should look familiar to php developers.
+Authentication implementation and unit testing is up to you.

-It follows the same URL routing architecture and uses controllers to separate the business logic and each "view" is a method inside the controller that creates/updates or retrieves a resource.
-It returns a json object when retrieving a resource and when creating/updating it makes use of HTTP status codes.
+It follows the same URL routing architecture as in MVC based systems, each controller abstracts the business logic of a particular resource, a "view" would be a method inside the controller.
+Each endpoint can only create, update or retrieve a resource.

 # URL structure

-Manipulation of resources is done through endpoints, each endpoint does only one thing.
+Manipulation of resources are done through endpoints.
 Example:

-apiurl/controler/method/param1/param2...
-(You can have no params!)
+apiurl/controller/method/param1/param2...

 # Controllers

-When creating a new controller the filename must be the same as the class name.
+When creating a new controller the filename must be the same as the class name, this makes autoloading easier.
 Example:

 class Users{}
 filename: Users.php